-With the Azure Sentinel Logstash Output plugin, you can use any Logstash input and filtering plugins, and configure Azure Sentinel as the output for a Logstash pipeline.
+With the Microsoft Sentinel Logstash Output plugin, you can use any Logstash input and filtering plugins, and configure Microsoft Sentinel as the output for a Logstash pipeline.
 Logstash has a large library of plugins that enable input from various sources, such as Event Hubs, Apache Kafka, Files, Databases, and Cloud services.
 Use filtering plug-ins to parse events, filter unnecessary events, obfuscate values, and more.

 For examples of using Logstash as a custom connector, see:

-- Hunting for Capital One Breach TTPs in AWS logs using Azure Sentinel (blog)
+- Hunting for Capital One Breach TTPs in AWS logs using Microsoft Sentinel (blog)